OCR-D/spec/ocrd_eval.md

 ###### CER Granularity

-In OCR-D we distinguish between the CER per **page** and the **overall** CER of a text.
+In OCR-D we distinguish between the CER per **page** and the **overall** CER of a document.
 The reasoning behind this is that the material OCR-D mainly aims at (historical prints) is very heterogeneous: Some pages might have an almost simplistic layout while others can be highly complex and difficult to process.
 Providing only an overall CER would cloud these differences between pages.

 Currently we only provide CER per page; higher-level CER results might be calculated as a weighted aggregate at a later stage.